artt/react-random-shapes/README.md

 #### Overriding

-Additionally, you could "override" these points by adding the `override` attribute.
+For more flexibility, you could "override" these points by adding the `override` attribute.
 This should be an array of the same length as the number of control points (the length of the `override` array will override if this is not true.)
 Each entry represents the override for each control point.
 If the entry is `null`, `undefined`, or `"auto"`, there will be no overriding.